Ruth Asawa

 Upon moving to San Francisco in 1949, Asawa, a firm believer in the radical potential of arts education from her time at Black Mountain College, devoted herself to expanding access to art-focused educational programs.
 She co-founded the Alvarado School Arts Workshop in 1968 and was instrumental in the creation of the first public arts high school in San Francisco in 1982, which was renamed the Ruth Asawa San Francisco School of the Arts in her honor in 2010.
 Additionally, Asawa served on the California Arts Council, the National Endowment for the Arts, and was a trustee of the Fine Arts Museums of San Francisco.
 Asawa was awarded a 2022 National Medal of Arts by President Joe Biden in 2024, only the second visual artist to receive this high honor posthumously.

 The Estate of Ruth Asawa has been represented by David Zwirner since 2017.
 The gallery’s inaugural solo exhibition of the artist’s work took place the same year in New York, and was accompanied by an extensive publication that includes texts by Tiffany Bell and Robert Storr and features an illustrated chronology.
 In 2020, the gallery’s London location presented Ruth Asawa: A Line Can Go Anywhere, which was the first major presentation of the artist’s work outside of the United States.
 In 2021, Ruth Asawa: All Is Possible, curated by Helen Molesworth, was on view at the gallery’s West 20th Street location in New York.
-Ruth Asawa: Doing Is Living will be on view at David Zwirner Hong Kong in late 2024.
+Ruth Asawa: Doing Is Living is currently on view at David Zwirner Hong Kong.

 In April 2025, Ruth Asawa: Retrospective, curated by Janet Bishop and Cara Manes, will open at San Francisco Museum of Modern Art before traveling to The Museum of Modern Art, New York; Guggenheim Bilbao, Spain; and Fondation Beyeler, Riehen/Basel, Switzerland, through January 2027.
 The first international institutional and posthumous retrospective of the artist’s work, the exhibition is accompanied by a forthcoming catalogue with new scholarship.